 |Rowan a.k.a Mountain Ash||Rowan / Mountain Ash - Sorbus aucuparia||Yes|

 |Willow||Goat Willow, Salix caprea - White Willow, Salix alba - Crack Willow, Salix fragilis - Salix triandra - Salix pentandra||Yes|

-It is worth mentioning that although Britain has many native trees, there are effectively no endemic trees, i.e. trees that are native here and nowhere else.
+Although Britain has many native trees, there are effectively no endemic trees, i.e. trees that are native here and nowhere else.
 If all the trees in Britain were destroyed tomorrow, the world would not lose a single distinct species of tree.
 The small exception is a handful of asexual micro-species of Whitebeam, Sorbus aria.
 These apomictic plants are a bit of cheat if they want to be held up as unique: they naturally occur in Whitebeam populations around the world and each strain only counts as a distinct species because they reproduce by cloning only.
-They aren't of any special importance to an ecosystem.
+They are in all other respects the same as normal Whitebeam, so they are not of any special importance to an ecosystem.